Pediatric Physical Therapy

 YES: Have your child play in bare feet, starting early.
 This allows the muscles of the foot to strengthen and the child to develop appropriate balance reactions in a standing position.
 It also allows for sensory stimulation to the feet.
 Be sure to provide a safe, clean, and warm environment when your child is working in bare feet.

-My child prefers to W-sit frequently throughout the day, so I should change my child's sitting position and encourage alternative ways to sit?
+My child prefers to W-sit frequently throughout the day, should I change my child's sitting position and encourage alternative ways to sit?

 YES: W-sitting is not recommended for any child.
 Children may move through the w-sitting posture during play, however this becomes concerning when a child remains in a w-sitting position for longer durations and frequently throughout the day.
 Children may prefer w-sitting for several reasons including a sensation of more stability without fear of losing balance and the position requires less physical work to maintain.
 Excessive w-sitting can lead to a variety of orthopedic complications including muscle tightness, muscle weakness, and predispose a child to hip dislocations.
 This can also encourage abnormal movement patterns in children with neurological impairments.
-In addition, w-sitting does not allow for trunk rotation, which can lead to concerns to trunk strength, the ability to cross midline during functional play, and can discourage the development of a hand preference.
-Please discuss toe walking concerns with your pediatrician or contact Medical Support Services, Inc. for additional information.
+In addition, w-sitting does not allow for trunk rotation, which can lead to concerns of trunk strength, the ability to cross midline during functional play, and can discourage the development of a hand preference.

 Is my child destined to be a ballerina or a track athlete because he/she is always walking on his/her toes?